- TOTAL COST

 - RESPONSIBLE BUSINESS

 Sellafield Ltd selected Morgan Sindall and Arup in joint venture as its delivery partner for a potential £1.1 billion contract to provide a range of essential infrastructure asset services to the Sellafield site.
-The ISA will be responsible for the infrastructure portfolio, masterplanning and feasibility and design studies across Sellafield.
-The contract will run for an initial five year period, but could be extended for a further ten years, and plays an important part in driving economic growth across West Cumbria.
+The ISA is responsible for the infrastructure portfolio, masterplanning and feasibility and design studies across Sellafield.
+The contract has recently been extended for a potential further five year period, and plays an important part in driving economic growth across West Cumbria.

 Steam generation and onsite distribution